rerdavies/pipedal/README.md

 Visual Studio Code, and it will detect the CMake build files, and configure itself appropriately.
 Wait for the CMake plugin in Visual Studio Code to configure itself, after loading.

-Once CMake has configured itself, build and debug commands are avaialble on the CMake toolbar at the bottom of the Visual Studio Code window.
+Once CMake has configured itself, build and debug commands are available on the CMake toolbar at the bottom of the Visual Studio Code window.
 Set the build variant to debug.
 Set the debug target to "pipedald".
 Click on the Build button to build the app.
 Click on the Debug button to launch a debugger.